maelchiotti/GTagger/README.md

   - Add a progression bar
   - Add a button to toggle light/dark theme

-- Add a function to toggle light/dark theme and corresponding function for icons

 - Improve the display of the songs list

 - Toggle the save lyrics button automatically